Thigh: Muscular compartments

 Anterior compartment muscles of the thigh include sartorius, and the four muscles that comprise the quadriceps muscles – rectus femoris, vastus medialis, vastus intermedius and vastus lateralis.

 Posterior compartment muscles of the thigh are the hamstring muscles, which include semimembranosus, semitendinosus, and biceps femoris.

 Medial compartment muscles are pectineus, adductor magnus, adductor longus and adductor brevis, and also gracilis.

 Because the major muscles of the thigh are the largest muscles of the body, resistance exercises (strength training) of them stimulate blood flow more than any other localized activity.

 Blood supply

 Main blood vessels of the thigh.

 The arterial supply is by the femoral artery and the obturator artery.
 The lymphatic drainage closely follows the arterial supply and drains to the lumbar lymphatic trunks on the corresponding side, which in turn drains to the cisterna chyli.

-The deep venous system of the thigh consists of the femoral vein, common femoral vein, deep femoral vein, the proximal part of the popliteal vein, and various smaller vessels; these are the site of proximal deep vein thrombosis.
+The deep venous system of the thigh consists of the femoral vein, common femoral vein, deep femoral vein, the proximal part of the popliteal vein, and various smaller vessels; thighs are the site of proximal deep vein thrombosis.
 The perforating veins connect the deep and the superficial system, which consists of the small and great saphenous veins (the site of varicose veins).